graemetlloyd/ProjectWhalehead/Outline.md

 Comparisons have typically involved tree-based metrics, such as the Robinson-Foulds, which supplies the number of bifurcations that differ between two trees.
 While this approach makes a degree of sense, it also does not include or account for most of the results associated with Bayesian estimation (the posterior sample).

-Sansom (2017) used stratigraphic congruence to compare parsimony and Bayesian summary trees to asses which analytical method produces trees that better fit the fossil record.
+Sansom et al (2017) used stratigraphic congruence to compare parsimony and Bayesian summary trees to asses which analytical method produces trees that better fit the fossil record.
 This is an extrinsic criteria, evaluating how well the tree fits external data.
 Stratigraphic congruence methods (Table One) use various measures to determine how well an estimated tree fits know first and last appearance data for the fossil tips on this tree.
 Sansom estimated trees for empirical datasets under both Maximum Parsimony and Bayesian estimation, computed consensus trees, and calculated stratigraphic fit for each tree.